 Healthy Homes and Clean Buildings

-Healthy Homes and Clean Buildings (HR 1084) is an proposed bill for reducing greenhouse gas emissions from residential and commercial buildings that is coming up before the State Legislature in 2021, sponsored by Alex Ramel.
+Healthy Homes and Clean Buildings (HB 1084) is an proposed bill for reducing greenhouse gas emissions from residential and commercial buildings that is coming up before the State Legislature in 2021, sponsored by Alex Ramel.
 It establishes a goal for the state to "Limit and reduce the use of fossil fuels for space and water heating and advance the use of high-efficiency electric equipment."
 It calls for:

 State building codes to require fossil-free buildings by 2030.